Radiometric sensitivity and resolution of synthetic tracking imaging for orbital debris monitoring: Introduction

-As shown by Shell \cite{shell-2010}, a single aperture imaging system can detect and track decimeter-scale LEO debris illuminated by the sunlight during twilight hours.
+As shown by Shell \cite{shell-2010}, a single aperture imaging system can detect and track decimeter-scale LEO debris illuminated by sunlight during the twilight hours.
 Several proof-of-concept single-aperture implementations based on single-pixel thresholding demonstrated detections as small as 10 cm.\cite{wagner+clausen-2021,wagner+etal-2015, hasenohr+etal-2016}.
-Typically, debris detection is done by looking for streaks on single frames.
-Various algorithms are tasked to identify any streaks on the focal plane that are detectable above the noise.
-Preceding those algorithms is data preparation to clean known objects such as stars by looking up star catalogs.
-The tracks are used to calculate angular coordinates and angular velocity and defined as "trackets".
-Multiple tracklets over multiple sightings are combined to determine an initial orbit as a TLE \cite{lue+etal-2019}.
+Typically, debris detection is done by looking for streaks in single frames.
+Various algorithms are tasked with identifying any streaks on the focal plane that are detectable above the noise.
+Preceding those algorithms is data preparation to clean known objects, such as stars, by looking up star catalogs.
+The tracks are used to calculate the angular coordinates and the angular velocity and are defined as "tracklets".
+Multiple tracklets are combined over multiple sightings to determine an initial orbit as a TLE \cite{lue+etal-2019}.
 For better accuracy, the initial TLE is passed to a more sensitive telescope as cued object or to Satellite Laser Ranging (SLR) stations for precision orbit determination.

 A growing literature aims to increase the effective exposure time by integrating pixels over multiple frames under certain assumptions on the trajectories, e.g., moving target indicator,\cite{kostishack+etal-1980} multiple hypothesis testing \cite{zingarelli+etal-2014}, direct track-before-detect methods \cite{davey+etal-2013}.
-Hough tranform has been used to detect space debris tracks for SSA \cite{svedlow+semenza-1993, privett+etal-2019, jiang+etal-2022} as well as to clean sky survey databases such as the SuperCOSMOS Sky Survey by detecting and removing such tracks due to various linear phenomena. \cite{storkey+etal-2004}.
+The Hough transform has been used to detect space debris tracks for SSA \cite{svedlow+semenza-1993, privett+etal-2019, jiang+etal-2022} as well as to clean sky survey databases such as the SuperCOSMOS Sky Survey by detecting and removing such tracks due to various linear phenomena. \cite{storkey+etal-2004}.
 Ultimately, the object trajectories are determined by gravity alone over time scales short enough to ignore thermospheric drag.
 One can form a space of such trajectories depending on the bounds of the orbital regions or on prior orbital information on the object \cite{murphy-2018} and then apply very selective matched filters to the image database to search for space debris. \cite{murphy+etal-2017}